-Thus far, the markets in 2022 haven’t plummeted to the Coronavirus crash levels of March 2020, when the stock market experienced the largest drop in almost a decade, with the Dow plunging almost 2,000 points — the biggest decline since the European debt crisis in August 2011.
+If you follow the news, you’re likely wondering whether recent volatility or frequent recession headlines means we’re headed for a stock market crash.
+The crash levels of 2020 related to Coronavirus, when the stock market experienced the largest drop in almost a decade, with the Dow plunging almost 2,000 points — the biggest decline since the European debt crisis in August 2011, is still a fresh reminder.

 While nobody can predict if and when the market will tank (or by how much), we all know that markets ebb and flow.
 Sometimes, they do so dramatically (especially when unexpected events — like a global pandemic — occur).